-Welcome to the Seward Highway and 36th Avenue Improvements project website.
+Welcome to the Seward Highway: 36th Avenue Intersection Improvements project website.
 The Alaska Department of Transportation and Public Facilities (DOT&PF) is developing preliminary engineering, environmental analysis, and permitting for future improvements at the intersection of 36th Avenue and the Seward Highway.

 The existing intersection of Seward Highway and 36th Avenue serves many travelers going to and from destinations in Midtown and the U-Med District and is the first stoplight on the Seward Highway when entering Anchorage from the South.
 The intersection is often congested during rush hour.
 The Seward and 36th Improvements project will improve traffic flow, reduce travel times, and reduce crash rates.

 - Improve traffic flow in Midtown and on the Seward Highway

 - Shorten travel times to and from Midtown and U-Med